-The idea of "He for She", championed so admirably by former Permanent Representative of Suriname to the UN Henry MacDonald, will never find true completion unless
+The idea of "He for She", championed so admirably by former Permanent Representative of Suriname to the UN Henry MacDonald, will never find true completion

-men and institutions change their attitudes in the case of women who practice any of the sciences, whether engineering or economics.
+unless men and institutions change their attitudes in the case of women who practice any of the sciences, whether engineering or economics.

 Parity means try equality, and it is one of the purposes of this International Day to ensure that parity becomes reality.

-Living up to the United Nations Secretary-General's guiding principle of "Leaving No-One Behind" necessitates the understanding that demography matters for sustainable
+Living up to the United Nations Secretary-General's guiding principle of "Leaving No-One Behind" necessitates the understanding that demography matters for

-Future We Want", we must address Parity in Science for Sustainable Development and accept that Science is for all.
+to "Build the Future We Want", we must address Parity in Science for Sustainable Development and accept that Science is for all.

 |International Day of Women and Girls in Science